jordanbean-msft/b2c-with-custom-claim/README.md

 - **Get All Extension Properties** - This will retreive the name of all the extension properties you have created on your B2C tenant.
 You will need the **full name** of the extension property to query it in the next calls.
 - **Get Custom Extension for a User** - This will retrive the **userprincipalname**, **givenName**, **surname** & **custom extension** property for a specified user.
 You will need to customize this with **your custom extension property** and the **displayName** of the user you are querying for.
 - **Create User** - This will programatically create a new user in your B2C tenant.
 You will need to customize this as appropriate.
 You will also need to update the **custom extension property** name with the one generated for your application.
 You can customize the password & password properties as appropriate.

-### Get an access token to the Graph API using Postman

-Since we are running this back-population programatically, we can use [client credential grant](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) to allow our script or Postman to create the users.

-### Create an existing user using Postman

 ## Demo web app configuration